b00401062/b00401062.github.io/Textbooks/Bloch's Effective Java.md

 - Always declare checked exceptions individually, and document precisely the conditions under which each one is thrown
 - Use the Javadoc `@throws` tag to document each exception that a method can throw.
 - Do not use the throws keyword on unchecked exceptions.
-- If an exception is thrown by many methods in a class for the same reason, you can document the exception in the class’s documentation comment.
+- If an exception is thrown by many methods in a class for the same reason, you can document the exception in the class's documentation comment.

 ### Include failure-capture information in detail messages